Chik3r/tModPorter/README.md

 How to use:
 1) Download the tModPorter repo, open `tModPorter.sln` and build the solution.
-2) Install tModLoader 1.4 (you can find more info about this on the tModLoader discord)
+2) Install tModLoader 1.4 (you can find more info about this on the [tModLoader discord](https://tmodloader.net/discord))
 3) Open tModLoader 1.4, go to the Mod Sources menu and click the `Open Sources` button to open the Mod Sources folder
 4) Copy your mod's source to the Mod Sources folder (i.e. copy `ModLoader/Mod Sources/MyMod` to `ModLoader/Beta/Mod Sources/MyMod`)
 5) Open tModLoader again and go to the Mod Sources menu.
-You will see your mod with a little exclamation mark ( saying `Upgrade .csproj file`).
+You will see your mod with a little exclamation mark (saying `Upgrade .csproj file`).
 Click that button so that your mod can work with the 1.4 classes (and tModPorter can correctly port your mod).
 6) Drag and drop your mod's .csproj file (usually named `YourModName.csproj`) to the tModPorter .exe file (that you either got from building tModPorter yourself, or from a release if there's one available)

-The tModPorter exe should be in `tModPorter/tModPorter/bin/Debug/net5.0/tModPorter.exe`
+If you manually built tModPorter, the exe should be in `tModPorter/tModPorter/bin/Debug/net6.0/tModPorter.exe`.

-You need to install .NET 5 SDK to build tModPorter
+You need to install the .NET 6 SDK to build tModPorter.